merenlab/merenlab.org/tutorials/infant-gut/index.md

 Here we have multiple independent sources of information we could use.
 Including (1) the organization of contigs based on hierarchical clustering analysis, (2) per-contig taxonomy estimated from the gene-level taxonomic annotations by Centrifuge, and (3) results from the original publication from Sharon et al., in which authors did a very careful job to identify every genome in the dataset (even resolving the *Staphylococcus* pangenome, which is extremely hard for automatic binning approaches that work with a single co-assembly).
 So these are the things we can build upon for a modest comparison.

-To include binning results in this framework, we could import each collection into the profile database the way we imported CONCOCT.
-But unfortunately at any given time there could only be one collection that can be displayed in the interface.
+To include binning results in this framework, we could import each {% include ARTIFACT name="collection" text="collection" %} into the profile database the way we imported CONCOCT.
+But unfortunately at any given time there could only be one {% include ARTIFACT name="collection" text="collection" %} that can be displayed in the interface.
 Luckily there are other things we can do.
 For instance, as a workaround, we can merge all binning results into a single file, and use that file as an 'additional data file' to visualize them in the {% include ARTIFACT name="interactive" text="interactive" %} interface.

 Anvi'o has a script to merge multiple files for external binning results into a single merged file (don't ask why):